6 ways to get straight cuts with a circular saw — including how to make your DIY guide

 How do I get a straight edge if cutting by hand?

 If you don’t have a guide available, you can try cutting without a guide.
 But I would only recommend this for those who have used a circular saw before.
-Goodman, suggests the following: “Before you start, mark out clearly where you want to cut and securely clamp the wood to ensure there’s no movement while you’re working.”

-If you own a circular saw, you can use it for a variety of DIY projects, including these shared home office ideas, loft conversion storage ideas and building a fence.
+If you own a circular saw, you can use it for a variety of DIY projects, including these shared home office ideas, loft conversion storage ideas, and building a fence.
 Just make sure you are using the right blade.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.